Shabnam-begum/Home-to-Netflix-/README.md

-# Home-to-Netflix-Here is the code for home to Netflix website.
+# Home-to-Netflix-Here is the code for Homepage of Netflix website.